Almost everyone will have at least one episode of low back pain.

 Lower Back Pain All Around The World

-Lower back pain is the leading cause of disability worldwide, as Science Daily reports.
+Lower back pain is the leading cause of disability worldwide.

 The World Health Organization (WHO) reports other stats about back pain which are quite alarming.

 - The lifetime occurrence of back pain is around 60 to 70 percent in industrial countries.

 - In the UK, lower back pain is the most common cause of disability in young adults – over 100 million workdays are lost to this condition every year.

 - In Sweden, low back pain has contributed to people missing more work.
 The number of workdays missed jumped from seven million in 1980 to 28 million in 1987.

 - In the U.S., people miss a total of 149 million days of work every year because of lower back pain.

 And in South Africa, approximately 80 percent of people experience severe discomfort and disability as a result of problems that stem from lower back pain.